Krasnomakov/EventDrivenArchitecture/README.md

 ## 🚀 Overview

 This repository contains prototypes and components of an AI event-driven architecture for controlling an 8-bit LED screen simulation.
-The project includes several modes such as animations, drawing, games, and interaction with large language models (LLMs).
+The project includes several modes such as animations, drawing, games, and interaction with large language models (LLM).

 ## ✨ Features